Ram Rebel TRX could still debut this June, despite Detroit Auto Show cancellation

 It all started with Gran Turismo.
 From those early PlayStation days, Sean was drawn to anything with four wheels.
 Prior to joining the Roadshow team, he was a freelance contributor for Motor Authority, The Car Connection and Green Car Reports.
 As for what's in the garage, Sean owns a 2016 Chevrolet SS, and yes, it has Holden badges.

 We're all incredibly bummed about the auto show circuit's serious disruption due to the coronavirus pandemic, but it's far better to be safe and healthy.
 Automakers know that, and we know that.
 But it looks like Fiat Chrysler Automobile's truck division,

 , believes the show must go on -- at a smaller scale.

 A new report from Mopar Insiders last week suggests Ram still plans to show the upcoming Rebel TRX this June.
-Rumors pointed to a big debut at the 2020 North American International Auto Show in Detroit, but organizers as FEMA declared the show's venue a field hospital for COVID-19 patients.
+Rumors pointed to a big debut at the 2020 North American International Auto Show in Detroit, but organizers canceled the event as FEMA declared the show's venue a field hospital for COVID-19 patients.

 Ram Rebel TRX concept makes Ford's Raptor look like a Power Wheels toy

 Instead of a flashy auto show debut, Ram might pull the sheet off its Ford F-150 Raptor rival at a small event this summer with a digital livestream for fans to watch the truck's debut wherever they are in the world.
 Mopar Insiders cites unnamed sources, so we'll have to take this information with a grain of salt for now.
 A Ram representative declined to comment for this story.